1931 Carmarthenshire County Council election

 An election to the Carmarthenshire County Council was held in March 1931.
 It was preceded by the 1928 election and followed by the 1934 election.

 Overview of the result

 The Independent group remained the majority grouping on the Council.
 In the Llanelli area the potential for Labour to win further ground was complicated by the appearance of Communist Party candidates.

 Boundary changes

 There was one boundary change, namely the division of the existing Llandybie ward into two divisions, each of which was won by Labour.

-Summary of results
+Results

 Only a minority of the 53 divisions were contested.
 53 councillors were elected.